MicrosoftDocs/VBA-Docs/api/Outlook.OlkSenderPhoto.md

 # OlkSenderPhoto Object (Outlook)

-A control that displays the sender's contact picture for items that can be received via e-mail.
+A control that displays the sender's contact picture for items that can be received via email.

 ## Remarks